jsensurreal/rr7pre-app/README.md

 URL path is http://localhost:5173/users

-URL search uses the search= param, http://localhost:5173/users?search=art
+URL search (GET) uses the search= param, http://localhost:5173/users?search=art and is handled by the loader function.

+Form search (POST) is handled by the action function.

 ## Database

 A SQLite database (dev.db) is configured for data persistence.
 See /app/services/sqliteService.ts.

+A users table exist with 100 mock users, schema { id, name, email }.